Falling in love

 For this blog, I have been inspired by the book ‘Welcome to the urban revolution’ by Jeb Brugmann

-It’s halfway in the nineties.
+We’re in the mid-nineties.
 We are on our second holiday together.
-Travelling through Europe with an interrail pass.
-We are both students and during our trip, we visit all the architectural masterpieces we have learned about.
+Traveling through Europe with an interrail pass.
+We are both students and during our trip, we visit all the architectural masterpieces we have come to learn about.

 Standing in front of the Corbusierhaus in Berlin we are approached by a tenant.
 To our surprise, he is very displeased with his home.
 He explains to us how unpleasant this architectural highlight is.
 We look at him as if he is a little crazy.
 Until then we had heard nothing but praise about Le Corbusier.